leggetter/realtime-benchmarks/README.md

 # Realtime Benchmarks

 Does some benchmarking of popular Realtime Hosted Services.
-You can see the current stats on the [Realtime Hosted Service Latency Stats page][latency-page]
+You can see the current stats on the [Realtime Hosted Service Latency Stats page][latency-page].

 The services that are currently benchmarked are: